HL7/phd/input/pagecontent/ProfileConsumers.md

 {% fragment Observation/compound-numeric-blood-pressure-no-mean JSON EXCEPT:component %}

 The Phd Compound Numeric Profile can contain additional entries as noted in the [Additional Descriptive Data](#additional-descriptive-data) section above.
-However, the codes of all `Observation.component` entries that are part of a compound measurement will always have an MDC entry (not ASN1ToHL7) and the MDC entry will ***never*** have a partition value (the upper 16 bits) equal to 1.
+However, the codes of all `Observation.component` entries that are part of a compound measurement will always have an MDC code and not a code from the ASN1ToHL7 code system.

 #### Remark on compound observations
 The decision to report a compound observation versus independent observations is made by the designers of the IEEE PHD device specialization standards.
 The IEEE PHD and FHIR policies to choose between these options are similar.
 This IG maps an ACOM compound observation to a FHIR Observation resource with multiple components.